 For Wrestle Kingdom (and very few other events), NJPW offers international buying options for overseas fans through their official English site.
 However, this option is usually only available after pre-sale has finished, so the best seats are usually sold out already.
 There are various pre-sale phases including fan club sale but also public ones, which can start more than a month before regular open sale.

 For matches which don’t have the option to purchase international NJPW tickets, or if you want to purchase tickets earlier, you need the help of a 3rd party service that buy the tickets for people overseas upon order.
-Three such ticket proxy services which are confirmed to handle Pro-Wrestling tickets are JapanConcertTickets (us), BuySumoTickets and Voyagin.
+Two such ticket proxy services which are confirmed to handle Pro-Wrestling tickets are BuySumoTickets and Voyagin.

-If a show or a specific ticket category is sold out, some of these services (at least we, JapanConcertTickets, do) can also get you tickets from the resale market.
+If a show or a specific ticket category is sold out, some of these services can also get you tickets from the resale market.

 BuySumoTickets also offers a service which let’s you join the NJPW fan club if you fancy trying your luck in the fan club preorder lotteries.
 The fees for this service aren’t cheap but it could be the best way to get fan club-only tickets or tickets for extremely popular matches that sell out before public sale.